StefanieSenger/Mastering_OOP/notes.md

 ## Build-in classes and creating custom classes
-- can be found in the `typing` module or in the several `abc` modules of the different build-in class types (for instance `collections.abc`) or in other places
+- classes to inherit from can be found in the `typing` module or in the several `abc` modules of the different build-in class types (for instance `collections.abc`) or in other places
+-`abc`s (abstract base classes) fail to provide methods on purpose, so that the interpreter would raise, if inheriting classes don't implement them themselves.
+We have `abc`-decorators for classes intended to be collections in `collections`, but there are more `abc`-decorators, for instance in `numbers` for numeric types.
 - the `abc`'s source code also shows what methods need to be implemented, as does the documentation, see: [Collections Abstract Base Classes](https://docs.python.org/3.12/library/collections.abc.html#collections-abstract-base-classes)
 - when we build new classes, we need to know what methods come inherited with creating the class (those might have to be overwritten), and what methods we need to add, so that the required behaviour integrates nicely into the rest of the programme, for instance, when we want to build our own `MutableSequence` class (`list` also is one), then we need to implement or overwrite all its methods
 - there are three ways to make up our own class: